-‘There are an average of 1500 injury accidents involving forklift trucks every year’, and it’s likely that the majority of these are caused by a lack of training or poor truck maintenance.
+‘There are an average of 1,500 injury accidents involving forklift trucks every year’, and a lack of training or poor truck maintenance likely causes the majority of these.
 Although serious and fatal injuries are relatively uncommon, the injuries more likely to have a bigger impact on your business are the injuries sustained through daily operational use.

 Head and neck injuries, back pain, and repetitive strain injury are the most common complaints in the material handling industry, resulting in an increase in time off and overall staff turnover.
 So, how can businesses ensure that the risk of sustaining these injuries is reduced?